 Which brings us to those who perform these treatments.

-Based on what we see all over social media, the way treatments are described, what those treatments do – there is a huge lack of even basic knowledge and understanding of the skin.
-Therapists are still using the terms like ‘dead skin’ when referring to chemical peels and dermabrasion.
-Worse still, how they explain the benefits of these treatments and even the most basic fundamentals of skin function is clearly indicative of that lack of knowledge and education.
+Based on what we see all over social media and the way the treatments are described – there is a huge lack of even basic knowledge and understanding of the skin and how it functions.
+Therapists are still using the terms like ‘dead skin’ for example when there isn’t really such a thing.

 Someone who offers peels and dermabrasion are going to talk up how effective they are at getting results.
 They certainly aren’t going to tell you about the damage they are causing to the skin barrier, the stratum corneum, the microbiome and so on (and they probably don’t know any of that anyway).
 They are playing on the fact that the top layer of skin is ‘dead’ – a very common misconception that a huge percentage of the population still believes.
 It’s not needed, so lets get rid of it.

 We’ve seen therapists and fresh graduates with nothing more than a Diploma of Beauty calling themselves ‘Skin Experts’.
-It’s highly unlikely (possible) but highly unlikely.
 To our knowledge, nothing in a Diploma or any basic beauty training even remotely prepares you for addressing skin concerns at a cellular level.
 Just because they’re performing a peel or two or working with dermabrasion certainly doesn’t qualify either.

-A client walks in the door and without so much as a second thought, virtually any treatment on the menu will be performed.
+When a client walks in the door, virtually any treatment on the menu will be performed without a second thought.
 The client wants it, the therapist can deliver it, so ‘why the hell not’ is the general attitude.
 Skin consultations are severally lacking – usually free and only taking 10-15 minutes (maybe 20 minutes if you’re lucky).
 Not nearly enough time to properly gather all the information required to deliver a professional, holistic, all inclusive approach.